Hide Your Sheep Tour

 The Hide Your Sheep Tour was a 1982-83 concert tour by the American hard rock band Van Halen in support of their fifth studio album Diver Down.

 The tour began as a North American-only event with dates scheduled from July 14 to December 11, 1982.
-The band subsequently accepted an offer to make their South American debut with a month of dates dubbed the "No Problems Tour".
+The band subsequently accepted an offer to make their South American debut with a month of dates dubbed the No Problem Tour.
 After that wrapped up, the band concluded the tour with a May 29, 1983, performance in San Bernardino, California, where they headlined "Heavy Metal Day" of the US Festival with Ozzy Osbourne, Judas Priest, Scorpions, Quiet Riot, Triumph, and Mötley Crüe.
 They were paid a record-setting $1.5 million for a single performance at the US Festival.

 During this tour, Eddie Van Halen began to use Kramer guitars under an early-1982 endorsement deal, one with a custom double neck.
+He also tested Floyd D. Rose's early double locking tremolo system, which was modified to include fine tuners at the recommendation of Eddie Van Halen, culminating in the double-locking Floyd Rose tremolo with fine tuners released in 1983.

 Relations between the members of the band were beginning to hit an all-time low due to the constant partying, which resulted in the band arguing with one another and creating grudges.